gardhr/null/README.md

 - [Safety](#safety)
 - [License](#license)
 ## Motivation
-As C++ doesn't directly support any notion of null references, the `null` library provides a very simple interface to allow the use of just such an idiom safely.
-It can be used as a drop-in replacement wherever NULL is used in your programs too.
+The concept of nullness is a core aspect of any modern programming language for dealing with "empty" values.
+In C++ unfortuntely this really only applies to pointers.
+But what about references?
+By leveraging the power of operater overloading this library supplies just such a functionality.
+The result speaks for itself.
+Code interfaces drastically simplified by the so-called ''null reference''.
+Best of all it can be used as a drop-in replacement wherever NULL is used in your programs too!

 ## Portability
-The null-reference library works with any C++ compiler (even older ones).
-It has no dependancies, so it can also be used in stand-alone (eg: embedded) environments where no standard header files are available.
-The library itself is by default declared in an anonymous namespace, but if `null` and/or `null_t` are already defined in your project, a custom namespace can be specified with a simple #define directive, as described [here](#defining-a-custom-namespace-for-the-library).
+Works on pretty much any C++ compiler (even the older ones).
+No dependancies whatsoever.
+The library itself is by default declared in an anonymous namespace but if `null` and/or `null_t` are already defined in your project a custom namespace can be specified with a simple #define directive, as described [here](#defining-a-custom-namespace-for-the-library).
 ## Usage
-Simply include either the `null.hpp` or `null` header in your program and you're ready to go.
-Note that if you are wrapping the library in a custom namespace then `null.hpp` should be included, as it doesn't import the `null_t` class or global `null` object into the current namespace (whereas the `null` header does).
+Simply include either the `null.hpp` or `null` header in your program and you're good to go.
+Note that if you are wrapping the library in a custom namespace then `null.hpp` should be included as it doesn't import the `null_t` class or global `null` object into the current namespace (whereas the `null` header does).
 ## Examples
 ### Defining a custom namespace for the library
 If existing identifiers have already been defined for either `null_t` or `null`, then simply place a #define before including the library (being sure to use `null.hpp` (as explained [above](#usage))):